-During the year, the Fund entered into the following transactions, other than those disclosed elsewhere in the financial statements, with related parties in the ordinary course of business.
+During the year, the Fund entered into the following transactions with related parties in the ordinary course of business.
 These transactions were carried out on the basis of approved terms and conditions of the Fund.
 All related party transactions are approved by the Fund Board.